hputnam/Coral_CNT/Notebook/20210809_Trial3_notes.md

 DR suggested blasting a coral frag with the laser for 20 minutes to bleach the chlorophyll and minimize autofluorescence, to only look at CNTs.
 MG may try this Thursday (day 3).

-HP suggested using *Aiptasia* larvae to study uptake without interference.
+HP suggested using *Aiptasia* and/or *Astrangia* larvae to study uptake without algal interference.

-In the future we should take pictures of the corals throughout the experiment to show survival and health (appearance) when treated with NanoTubes.
-We could also do color scoring to quantitatively assess health.
+DR suggested using fixed (paraformaldehyde?) and thinly sliced tissue samples with confocal Raman or NIR fluorescence to show within polyp location of CNTs.

+Possibly do another exposure next week (20210816) and fix them, decalcify, and ship them for dehydration, embedding and sectioning.